AndyDaoud/Projects/README.md

 WeatherForecast
 This project is a .Net C# web service designed to take a zip code as input and outputs that area's weather forecast and air quality.
 It is packaged as a visual studio solution.
 It uses several REST api and a JSON list found online.
-The web service itself uses REST protocol and utilizes cookies.
+The web service itself uses REST protocol.
-In order to test, install Newtonsoft.Json package into project and change the localhost number to your own number.
+Enter a zip code into the textbox and click the search button.